SovereignCloudStack/website/_i18n/en/_posts/blog/2022-04-07-github-projects.md

 * Add the `v4.0.0` Milestone.

 Have a look at our [first user story for R3](https://github.com/SovereignCloudStack/issues/issues/16) and feel free to use it as a blueprint for all of your great ideas.
-Thank you!
+We'll be using the team meetings during the next weeks to have a look at the unfinished user stories in our [Wekan](https://ms.scs.sovereignit.de/wekan) and move them *manually* to GitHub.
+We have consciously decided against an automatic transfer, in order to use this opportunity to check the old user stories again and to refine them if necessary.
+We are looking forward to the upcoming sessions with you!